satyaki-mitra/text_authentication/README.md

 ---

-## 🧮 Detection Metrics & Mathematical Foundation
+## 🧮 Forensic Signals & Mathematical Foundation

 This section provides the exact metric definitions implemented in `metrics/` and rationale for their selection.
-The ensemble combines these orthogonal signals to increase robustness against adversarial or edited AI content.
+The ensemble combines these orthogonal signals to increase robustness against edited, paraphrased, or algorithmically regularized text.

 ### Metric summary (weights are configurable per domain)
 - Perplexity — 25%